 Sacramental Preparation

 Jesus Christ is truly present in our midst.
-The Sacrament of Reconciliation is an encounter with Jesus resulting in the forgiveness of sins and restoring us to God’s grace.
+The Sacrament of Penance with the Rite of Reconciliation is an encounter with Jesus resulting in the forgiveness of sins and restoring us to God’s grace.
 The Eucharist is the most profound way we encounter the real presence of Jesus Christ.
-In the Archdiocese of Washington, children celebrate the sacrament of Reconciliation prior to First Eucharist.
-Many children prepare for and celebrate Reconciliation for the first time around the age of seven.
+In the Archdiocese of Washington, children celebrate the Sacrament of Penance prior to First Eucharist.

 How do you know if your son or daughter is ready to receive First Reconciliation?
 Click here.